devatherock/drone-yaml-validator/README.md

 *   **allow_duplicate_keys** - Flag to indicate if YAML files with duplicate keys should be considered valid.
 Optional, defaults to false

+*   **ignore_unknown_tags** - Flag to indicate if YAML files with unknown tags should be considered valid.
+Optional, defaults to true

 #### vela

 ```yaml